-The Mysteries of AnQi CMS Template Comments
+The mystery of AnQi CMS template comments

-However, when you are facing a long code block, such as a complete sidebar component, a complex ad placement layout, or some feature module that is under development but not yet ready for launch, adding single-line comments line by line is obviously tedious and clumsy.
-In such scenarios, Anqi CMS provides a more powerful and convenient tool -Multiline comment tags.
+However, when you are faced with a long code block, such as a complete sidebar component, a complex ad placement layout, or a feature module that is being developed but not yet ready for launch, adding line-by-line comments is obviously cumbersome and clumsy.
+In such cases, Anqi CMS provides you with a more powerful and convenient toolMulti-line comment tag.

-In AnQi CMS, to temporarily disable or hide a long template code area, you can use the following pair of tags:)
+In Anqi CMS, to temporarily disable or hide a long template code area, you can use the following pair of tags:

 {% comment %}